Getty Images/iStockphoto

 7. Removable media.
 Organizations should define policies for using removable media with mobile devices.
 Enforce encryption for data transfer to and from removable media, and consider restricting access if it isn't essential.

 8. Compliance with NIST and other security standards.
-NIST guidelines and other relevant data security standards, such as Payment Card Industry Data Security Standard and HIPAA, must factor into audit programs.
+NIST guidelines and other relevant data security standards, such as the Payment Card Industry Data Security Standard and HIPAA, must factor into audit programs.
 Evaluate password policies, encryption methods, incident response procedures, MDM, MTD and other factors against these standards.

 Best practices for building an audit program